Who's the Enemy?: Personal association

 Ithaka Darin Pappas, who had been an early photographer of U.S. west coast hip hop artists such as Eazy E, N.W.A., Ice Cube, Low Profile, etc. for Priority Records and Quality Records, had moved to Lisbon, Portugal in 1992.
 There he had sporadic work with the music magazine, Super Som, published by Editora Abril.
 At the time, there was little or no hip hop in Portugal and Gabriel already had a big hit in Brazil with "Tô Feliz (Matei o Presidente)".
-A four-city Portugal tour had been arranged for Gabriel o Pensador, to introduce hip hop to the motherland, and when Ithaka heard about it he asked the magazine to assign him to cover the one of the concerts as a photojournalist.
+A four-city Portugal tour had been arranged for Gabriel o Pensador, to introduce hip hop to the motherland, and when Ithaka heard about it he asked the magazine to assign him to cover one of the concerts as a photojournalist.
 They flatly refused, stating that hip hop was 'a fad and had no real place in the magazine'.
 But undiscouraged, Ithaka arrived at the artist's hotel a few hours before the concert, and introducing himself as hip hop photographer was able to suggest a photo session.
 There, in an empty banquet room at the hotel with his entourage nearby, Ithaka photographed nineteen year old Gabriel in a wheelchair.
 He had broken his leg a few days before playing soccer.
 The unusual images of a rapper in a full leg cast in a wheelchair ended up being a fold-out poster in the same magazine that had refused to book a photo session with the artist.

 Gabriel O Pensador and Ithaka had not exchanged contact numbers at the photo session or following concert, but ironically had crossed paths just a few days later surfing at Praia do Guincho Beach, about 20 kilometers from Lisbon.
 It was uncommon at the time for people associated with hip hop to also be involved with surfing.
 The two became friends.

 It was years later while Ithaka was visiting Gabriel o Pensador and his family in Brazil, that Gabriel suggested the idea to Ithaka of recording an album there in Rio de Janeiro.
 A couple of years later, after an introduction to producer Berna Ceppas was made, a new fifteen-track record finally began to materialize including the song, Who's The Enemy?